-To help assure continued progress in academic achievement as a foundation for high school graduation and to assure that students are on track for high school graduation, each school district shall:
+1 To help assure continued progress in academic achievement as a foundation for high school graduation and to assure that students are 2 on track for high school graduation, each school district shall 3 prepare plans for and notify students and their parents or legal 4 guardians as provided in this section.
+Student learning plans are 5 6 required for eighth grade students who were not successful on any or 7 all of the content areas of the state assessment during the previous school year or who may not be on track to graduate due to credit 8 9 deficiencies or absences.
+The parent or legal guardian must be notified about the information in the student learning plan, 10 11 preferably through a parent conference and at least annually.
+To the 12 extent feasible, schools serving English language learner students and their parents must translate the plan into the primary language 13 14 of the family.
+The plan must include the following information as 15 applicable:

-- (1) Provide students who are not on track to meet all graduation requirements with the opportunity to access interventions and academic supports, courses, or both, that are designed to enable students to do so.
-These interventions, supports, or courses must be rigorous and consistent with the student's educational and career goals identified in his or her high school and beyond plan, and may include career and technical education equivalencies in English language arts or mathematics adopted pursuant to RCW 28A.230.097; and - (2) Prepare student learning plans and notify students and their parents or legal guardians as provided in this section.
-Student learning plans are required for eighth grade students who were not successful on any or all of the content areas of the state assessment during the previous school year or who may not be on track to graduate due to credit deficiencies or absences.
-The parent or legal guardian must be notified about the information in the student learning plan, preferably through a parent conference and at least annually.
-To the extent feasible, schools serving English language learner students and their parents must translate the plan into the primary language of the family.
-The plan must include the following information as applicable: - (a) The student's results on the state assessment; - (b) If the student is in the transitional bilingual instruction program, the score on his or her Washington language proficiency test II; - (c) Any credit deficiencies;
+- (1) The student's results on the state assessment; - 17 (2) If the student is in the transitional bilingual instruction 18 program, the score on his or her Washington language proficiency test 19 II; - (3) Any credit deficiencies;